All Episodes

 It's pretty sad.

-I mean, it's it's it's loveless sex.
+I mean, it's loveless sex.

-It's a precisely it's a problem.
+Precisely, it's a problem.

-Uh Snerdley You know, Snerdley is out here stirring the you like the host at dinner last night.
+You like the host at dinner last night.

-They weren't hooking up when we were young, and now it's but I'm telling you, it devalues women.
+They weren't hooking up when we were young, and now it's, but I'm telling you, it devalues women.

-I I would agree.
+I would agree.

 Bad, bad effects.

-We're not gonna do that.
+We're not going to do that.

 And we're staying home with our kids and being more traditional than our own mothers were.

-Well, but you're married now.
+Well, that you're married now?

 Yes, sir, I am.